-Knee pain is a commonly experienced by people of all ages, including physically active people such as keen sports athletes.
-Knee pain can be caused by various reasons and commonly due to injury or the underlying condition such as arthritis.
-It may also be resulted from ruptured ligament or torn cartilage in the knee.
+Knee pain is a common complaint amongst people of all ages in Singapore.
+Those affected include the physically active such as keen athletes, social sportspeople, gym-goers or the physically inactive.
+Knee pain can be caused by various reasons, including injury or underlying conditions such as arthritis.
+It may also be a result of a ruptured ligament or torn cartilage in the knee.

 Depending on the severity of the condition, you may also experience the following:

-There are various form of arthritis that are likely to affect the knee.
-The following are some examples:
+There are various forms of arthritis that are likely to affect the knee.
+These include –

-Other risk factor for developing knee pain should also be considered, such as, excess body weight, lack of muscle flexibility and strength, certain sports that put greater stress on the knees, and previous injury which increase risk for similar injury to occur.
+Other risk factors for developing knee pain should also be considered.
+These include excess body weight, lack of muscle flexibility and strength, high impact sports that put greater stress on the knees, and previous injuries which increase the risk of similar injuries.

 Leaving knee pain untreated without proper diagnosis and management may leave you with long-term complications such as osteoarthritis, severe pain, joint damage and disability.